algoleo/algoleo.github.io/README.md

-The site is hosted at
+The website is hosted at
+algoleo.github.io